 A VPN (virtual private network) is a private network that protects you against hacking by encrypting all information traveling to and from your computer via the internet.
 An anonymous VPN masks your IP address and dedicates you another IP of a different location, making it impossible for snoopers, governments, and third-parties to track where your computer is located.

-Furthermore, a VPN grants you the ability to not only prevent hacking but also to bypass geo-restrictions while being completely anonymous on the web.
+Furthermore, a VPN grants you the ability to not only prevent hacking but also limitless access to web while being completely anonymous on the web.
 With the best VPN on your side, you can quickly eliminate the chances of being hacked.

 2. Use the cloud backup wisely

 Cloud backup is a blessing, but it can be equally disastrous.Over the recent years, we’ve seen cloud services and accounts being constantly targeted by hackers.
 Those targeted include accounts of individuals, corporations, and celebrities, resulting in disastrous losses.
 Do you want to know how to prevent hacking of your cloud service?
 Yes!
 Always take back up of your data on an external hard drive and make sure that you don’t leave it connected to the internet.